 Incandescant and LED mag light: Upgrade guide + recommendations

-Whether you are a first responder a plumber or a outdoor enthusiast; most likely you have heard of Maglite.
-In fact, there are probably very few English speaking people who haven’t heard of Mag lights.
+Whether you are a first responder, a mechanic, a plumber, or a outdoor enthusiast; most likely you have heard of Maglite.
+In fact, there are probably very few English speaking people who haven’t heard of the Mag Light.

-I write mag light on purpose because there are still many people typing this word instead of maglite.
-1lumen flashlight reviews decided to tell what these flashlights are and how you can upgrade them!
+I write ‘Mag Light’ on purpose because there are still many people typing this word instead of ‘Maglite’.

-The older flashlights were only sold with incandescent bulbs.
-The more batteries in the flashlight the brighter they were.
-Until 2006, when Mag Instruments started to equip their maglite flashlights with LEDs.
+The older Maglites were only sold with incandescent bulbs.
+The more batteries in those Maglites, the brighter they were.

 LED lights have become more and more popular for many reasons, and Mag Instruments couldn’t stay behind.

-The maglite pictured on the right is mine.
-I did some handfiling on it to make it look more appealing, and replaced the tailcap and head from a silver maglight I still had around.
+The Maglite pictured on the right is mine.
+I did some hand filing on it to make it look more appealing.
+I also replaced both the tailcap and head, using those from a Silver Maglite I still had around; to provide appealing contrast.

 In my honest opinion, only upgrade a Maglite to Drop-in PR bulb LED for one of the following reasons:

 - The flashlight has an emotional value.

 - You just want to use it for emergencies!
-(This is great because the dropins that will incrase battery life are cheap)
+(This is great because the ‘dropins’ that increase battery life are cheap)

 - You don’t care about extreme brightness.

-And I wouldn't upgrade to LED dropin for the following reasons:
+I would also not upgrade a Maglite to LED dropin for the following reasons:

-- I want to have a bright flashlight.
+- I want to have an extremely bright flashlight.

 - I want to have the newest LED in my maglite.

-How to upgrade your old C and D cell Mag light/maglite to LED?
+How to upgrade your old "C" and "D" cell Mag light/maglite to LED emitter?

-The easiest way to upgrade your older incandescent flashlights is by buying a LED PR bulb replacement.
-Maglite has provided these PR LED bulbs for many years, and they are an easy way to increase brightness and extend the runtime of the flashlight by a multifold.
+The easiest way to upgrade your older incandescent Maglite is by buying a LED PR bulb replacement.
+Maglite has provided these PR LED emitter bulb replacements for many years.
+They are an easy way to increase brightness and extend runtime of the Maglite multifold above that of the incandescent .

 Increase Brightness or runtime?

-You may have never thought about the question, but it is an important question to ask yourself before you are upgrading your maglite.
-Increase in brightness usually means also a decrease in runtime at the same time.
+You may have never thought about the question, but it is an important question to ask yourself before you upgrade your Maglite.
+Remember, an increase in brightness usually also means a decrease in runtime.